John Davidson (ice hockey)

-John Arthur Davidson (born February 27, 1953) is a Canadian–American professional ice hockey executive and former player who serves as a senior advisor and alternate governor for the Columbus Blue Jackets of the National Hockey League (NHL).
-As a goaltender, he played in the NHL for the St. Louis Blues and New York Rangers, and helped the Rangers reach the 1979 Stanley Cup Finals.
+John Arthur Davidson (born February 27, 1953) is a Canadian–American professional ice hockey executive and former player who serves as a senior advisor for the Buffalo Sabres of the National Hockey League (NHL).
+As a goaltender, he played in the NHL for the St. Louis Blues and New York Rangers, and helped the Rangers reach the 1979 Stanley Cup Final.
 Davidson also briefly served as Columbus' interim general manager during the 2023–24 season.

 Davidson was also a long-time ice hockey broadcaster, and was honoured by the Hockey Hall of Fame with the 2009 Foster Hewitt Memorial Award for his contributions to broadcasting.

 Playing career

 Davidson grew up in western Canada and played junior hockey in Calgary, Alberta.
 He was drafted fifth overall in the 1973 NHL amateur draft, and became the first goalie in NHL history to jump directly from a major junior league to the NHL.